-The Compliance Office reports regularly to the Executive Board and the Supervisory Board, informing them of the status of compliance activities (including training status), compliance risks, and serious compliance violations.
+The Compliance Office reports regularly to the Executive Board, the Finance Committee, and the Supervisory Board, informing them of the status of compliance activities (including training status), compliance risks, and serious compliance violations.

 The Executive Board informs the supervisory bodies at least once a year about the key compliance issues.